Web Analytics — What Data to Track and How to Use It

 5. Server-side tracking.
 For companies that want more control — GA4 with server-side tagging (via GTM server-side) gives you full control over the data that goes to Google.

 Web analytics is not about collecting data.
 It's about making better decisions.
 Every metric should lead to the question "what do we do with this?" — and to a specific action.
+It's the question we ask ourselves on every report we send a client; if we can't answer it, the chart stays in the drawer.

 Set up conversion tracking.
 Check key metrics weekly.
 Make decisions based on data, not gut feelings.
 And remember: the best analytics is the one that leads to action, not the one that produces the prettiest charts.
+We hold our own analytics to the same rule — and check it more often than some clients check theirs.

 Need help setting up analytics or interpreting data?
 Request a free consultation — we'll configure conversion tracking and show you how to read data to make better marketing decisions.